 The PAT is an important part of your application for Oxford Physics.
 It’s also something you can do extensive preparation for.
-It makes sense, therefore, to make the most of that opportunity.
+There’s a syllabus, so you have a decent idea of what might appear – unlike interview, where the tutors could bring up anything they fancy talking about.
+It makes sense, therefore, to make the most of the chance to show your skills in a situation that’s relatively under your control.
 Here are our top tips for preparing for the PAT:

-As mentioned before, the onus is completely on you to familiarise yourself with all the content covered in the PAT.
-Although you will have studied most of the content in your A-Level course, you don’t want to be caught out in the exam with a topic you haven’t learnt – you want to catch as many marks as you can!
+As we said in our guide to the PAT, the onus is completely on you to familiarise yourself with all the content covered in the PAT, which may be a little wider than your A-level syllabus.
+Although you will probably have studied most of the content in your A-Level course, you don’t want to be caught out in the exam with a topic you haven’t learnt – you want to catch as many marks as you can!

 Practice is the most important thing for the PAT, so make sure you do lost of timed papers!
 It is good to originally do some papers not in timed conditions, so that you can fully understand the structure and style of the questions.
 As you get closer to the exam, it is important to practice in timed conditions.